WQLN (TV)

-WQLN (channel 54) is a PBS member television station in Erie, Pennsylvania, United States, owned by Public Broadcasting of Northwest Pennsylvania, Inc. Its studios and transmitter are located in Summit Township, south of the Erie city limits (but with an Erie mailing address).
+WQLN (channel 54) is a PBS member television station in Erie, Pennsylvania, United States.
+It is owned by Public Broadcasting of Northwest Pennsylvania, Inc. alongside NPR member WQLN-FM (91.3).
+The two stations share studios and transmitter facilities in Summit Township on Peach Street, south of the Erie city limits; the road to the studios is named Sesame Street.

-In addition to its local viewership in Northwestern Pennsylvania and portions of nearby Ohio and New York State, WQLN is also seen in the London, Ontario area on Rogers Cable channel 8, and on other cable systems in Southwestern Ontario, Canada.
+In addition to its local viewership in Northwestern Pennsylvania and portions of nearby Ohio and New York State, WQLN is also seen in the London, Ontario, area on Rogers Cable channel 8, and on other cable systems in Southwestern Ontario, Canada.

 History

 Groundwork for an educational television station in northwest Pennsylvania was laid in 1953 with the founding of Educational Television of Erie.
 Its initial effort to sign on a station was unsuccessful, but the group eventually reserved channel 54 for noncommercial use.
 The group, which was renamed Educational Television of Northwest Pennsylvania in 1964, pressed on until finally winning a construction permit on December 6, 1966.
 The group initially chose the call letters WLRN (for "Learn"), but those letters were already being used by a public radio station in Miami, Florida.
 They then went with their next choice, WQLN ("We Question and Learn").
 On August 13, 1967; WQLN finally went on the air.
 WQLN-FM signed on in 1973 as an NPR member station.

 WQLN is the second-smallest PBS member in Pennsylvania.
 Its coverage area is limited due to Erie being sandwiched between Pittsburgh to the south, Youngstown to the west and Buffalo to the north, along with Cleveland's WVIZ also being accessible in parts of the market.
 As a result, the station has struggled financially for most of its history.
 Like most PBS member stations along the U.S.–Canada border, particularly in smaller markets, it also depends heavily on viewership and donations from Canadian audiences.
 In WQLN's case, that extended audience is across Lake Erie in the London, Ontario area.
 At various times in the station's history, PBS mainstays such as Mister Rogers' Neighborhood, Nova, and The MacNeil/Lehrer NewsHour were not seen on WQLN.

 The station's transmitter was knocked off-air early September 15, 2008, after its antenna and transmission line were damaged by Hurricane Ike.
 There was also additional damage (possibly from a prior lightning strike) to the 680 ft transmission line.
 The station later returned using a temporary digital antenna, making WQLN the first Erie station to become fully digital.
-With the impending end of analog broadcasting only four months away, the station opted not to rebuild its analog facility and broadcast exclusively in digital.
+With the impending end of analog broadcasting only four months away, the station opted against rebuilding its analog facility and is broadcasting exclusively in digital.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: